-- Work in the preparation of detail drawings, developing technical skills in drafting accuracy, completeness, clarity and understanding by others. - Assist in the coordination of all documents produced by the Architect and the constrants. - Assist in the coordination of all documents produced by the engineering concultants.
+- Work in the preparation of detail drawings, developing technical skills in drafting accuracy, completeness, clarity and understanding by others. - · Assist in the coordination of all documents produced by the Architect and the consultants. - Assist in the coordination of all documents produced by the engineering consultants.
 (Record under Engineering Systems Coordination) - Develop a knowledge of professional responsibilities and liabilities arising from the issuance of construction documents.
-Participate in the mechanics of assembling the finished construction documents. - Assist the job captain (or equivalent) in routine administrative) or
+Participate in the mechanics of assembling the finished construction documents. - Assist the job captain (or equivalent) in routine administrative/control tasks.

-9. Specifications and Materials Research (may occur in muniple phases of a project)
+9. Specifications and Materials Research (may occur in multiple phases of a project)

 Well-grounded knowledge of specification-writing principles and procedures is essential to the preparation of sound, enforceable specifications.
-Unless the skills are properly developed, expert knowledge of materials, conn contracts and construction procedu ot be communicated successfully.
-A fundamental principle of specification writing requires the A The understand the relationship between drawings and specifications, and to be able to communicate in a logic al, orderly sequence, the requirements of the construction process.
-Many factors must be considerable in the selection and evaluation of material or products to be used in a project: appropriateness, dur bility aeshetic quality, initial cost, maintenance, etc. To avoid future problems, it is extremely important the Architect recognize the function of each item to be specified.
-The Architect must carefully assess new paterials as well as new or unusual applications of familiar items, regardless of manufacturer representations, to be certain no hidden deficiencies exist that might create problems for the client and expose the Architect to liability.
+Unless these skills are properly developed, expert knowledge of materials, contracts and construction procedures cannot be communicated successfully.
+A fundamental principle of specification writing requires the Architect to understand the relationship between drawings and specifications, and to be able to communicate in a logical, orderly sequence, the requirements of the construction process.
+Many factors must be considered in the selection and evaluation of material or products to be used in a project: appropriateness, durability, aesthetic quality, initial cost, maintenance, etc. To avoid future problems, it is extremely important that the Architect recognize the function of each item to be specified.
+The Architect must carefully assess new materials as well as new or unusual applications of familiar items, regardless of manufacturer representations, to be certain no hidden deficiencies exist that might create problems for the client and expose the Architect to liability.